hackolade/books/Oracle/README.md

 # Oracle Database 23ai - Data Modeling and Schema Design for JSON-Relational Duality

-This repository contains the data models used to illustrate the book "MongoDB Data Modeling and Schema Design" of the series Align > Design > Refine
+This repository contains the data models used to illustrate the book "Oracle Database 23ai - Data Modeling and Schema Design for JSON-Relational Duality" of the series Align > Design > Refine

 Purchase your copy of the book on: